TeHikuMedia/Kaitiakitanga-License/kaituhi.md

   2. Each kaitiaki may make data available to others within their Organization or "Workspace" as deemed suitable by the tikanga associated with that data.

 ## Kaitiakitanga of Data Processed ##
 Kaituhi uses the Papa Reo API, which processes your data to enable features such as speech recognition and language detection.
-The Papa Reo API has its own [Kaitikitanga License](https://github.com/TeHikuMedia/Kaitiakitanga-License/blob/tumu/papareo_api.md) which is upheled by Kaituhi.
+The Papa Reo API has its own [Kaitikitanga License](https://github.com/TeHikuMedia/Kaitiakitanga-License/blob/tumu/papareo_api.md) which is upheld by Kaituhi.
 In general,

   1. The kaitiakitanga of all data processed remains with the respective kaitiaki that submitted that data.
   2. Each kaitiaki may make data available to improve the Papa Reo API services as deemed suitable by the tikanga associated with that data.

 ## Learn More

-Search for "kaitiakitanga" in the Whare Kōrero app to learn more about it, or visit [tehiku.nz](https://tehiku.nz/search?q=kaitiakitanga).
+To learn more about kaitiakitanga, or visit [tehiku.nz](https://tehiku.nz/search?q=kaitiakitanga).

 ## Copyright